colektivo/song-song-song/readme.md

 ### ToDo

 * Mouse handling on ProgressTrack seems ugly
 * Fix bug when playing and grabbing the track position, eventually stop playing.
+Probably related to buffering.
 * Add tests (after exploring phase)
 * Create Lyrics component
 * Playlist is not a playlist (rename it)